Grisou13/mawie/docs/explorer.md

 ```

 ### duckduckGo research
-To get all the information about a movie we need its ID.
+As seen above, to get all the information about a movie we need its imdb ID.
 To get the ID of a movie using its name (in any language), we do a request on duckduckgo.com that we parse using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
 ```Python
 >>> import urllib.request